Learn Everything About Bimetallic Feed Screw Barrel (Universal Guide)

 Before we talk about Raj engineering works bimetallic barrels, first comes India and Ahmedabad.
-First of all in India, the availability of cheap man power is easy, and automation is costlier in comparison to europe and America, secondly the Ahmedabad (city where our company is located) is world's second largest hub (after China) for plastic processing equipments and machinery.
+First of all in India, the availability of cheap man power is easy, and automation is costlier in comparison to Europe and America, secondly the Ahmedabad (city where our company is located) is world's second largest hub (after China) for plastic processing equipment and machinery.
 So it is very easy to get experienced mechanical technicians and engineers at Ahmedabad.
-Also in the last 30 years plastic processing equipments and machine manufactures has developed a big ecosystem around themselves, so establishing new business within this ecosystem became easy due to mutual benefits and interdependence of businesses.
+Also in the last 30 years plastic processing equipment and machine manufactures has developed a big ecosystem around themselves, so establishing new business within this ecosystem became easy due to mutual benefits and interdependence of businesses.

 Forget the "expert man" Ahmedabad has many small businesses who does only sleeve fitting/lining job works for many large OEM companies.
 We have expert companies not only expert man or woman.
 Hurray!!

 So in India the all screw barrel manufacturers prefers the manual ways of bimetallic barrel manufacturing, because not only this is economical but as we said,

 sleeves if fitted with an expertness, are best choice for bimetallic barrels because they can be made in any size without increasing the cost, a 20 mm bimetallic lining is a common thing, liners or sleeve are thick (5 to 25 mm) so works better than centrifugally spin casted bimetallic barrels, because more the thickness more the resistance power against abrasive/corrosive wear.